 The IRS hopes that FATCA will force more people to comply with the existing FBAR laws.
 Failure to file an FBAR can subject taxpayers to prison (unlikely) or fines as high as $100,000 or 50% of the highest account balance over the last 8 years.
 FATCA imposes penalties on banks that don’t turn over records.

-Quickly, the traditional bank secrecy jurisdictions such as the Cayman Islands are becoming more transparent.
+The traditional bank secrecy jurisdictions such as the Cayman Islands are quickly becoming more transparent.
 At the same time, the IRS is getting much better at ferreting out unreported foreign accounts.

 In announcing the decision to join FATCA last month, Cayman’s Minister for Financial Services Wayne Panton said, “As an international financial centre that contributes to the efficient functioning of global markets, the initialling and subsequent signing of the [FATCA agreement] with the United States will again demonstrate Cayman’s commitment to engage in globally accepted tax and transparency initiatives”.